apetenchea/cdroot/source/_posts/first-aid-kit-for-upgrading-debian.md

 ## Upgrade procedure

 Sometimes I am interested just in upgrading my kernel, but most of the time I want to upgrade the whole system.
-Here's how I do it.
+Here's how I do it:

 ### System upgrade